 This is an application-based course where students will solve problems from business economics and science.
 There will be a strong emphasis on mathematical modeling of real world data.
 The use of graphing technology and spreadsheets will be a prominent component of the course.
 Topics considered will include polynomial regression analysis, linear systems and linear programming, mathematics of finance, and introductory statistics.
-Prerequisite: Minimum grade of "C" in MAT117 or equivalent.
+Prerequisite: Minimum grade of "C" in MAT111 or MAT117.

-MAT226 Precalculus
+MAT226 Precalculus 4 Credits